Cartridges

 Pros

-• longer lifespan due to distributed groove contact
+• longer stylus and record lifespan due to distributed groove contact

 Cons